Vendee Coast, France: Highlight of Places to Visit on Holiday

 Not only is the weather good but the beaches, and there are plenty of them, are most wonderful with its fine soft sand and warm sea water ideal for bathing.

 So with this setting sit back and watch a on the beach at Saint-Jean-de-Mont.

 History of the Vendee

 During the French Revolution of 1789-1799 the Vendee along with Brittany were in fierce opposition to the Revolution, sparking the War of the Vendee from 1793 to 1796.
-These historic events are accurately portrayed in the selection of historical novel books below; great read books written by great authors of their time.
+These historic events are accurately portrayed in the historical novel book below.